The-AI-Alliance/community/events/awesome-ai-conferences.md

 A list of AI Conferences around the world.

 Want to contribute?
-By contributing to this repo, you not only help AI engineersm & researchers, but you also help conference organizers avoid conflicting dates.
+By contributing to this repo, you not only help AI engineers & researchers, but you help conference organizers avoid conflicting dates.

 See also [Community Events](readme.md) and [Online Office Hours](../online/office-hours.md)